This post may contain affiliate links. Please read my affiliate policy for more information.

 - Bank Accounts – Identity Guard helps protect my bank accounts by alerting me if an account has been opened or closed in my name.
 Identity Guard reports any suspicious activity in my personal account to me.

-- I can recoup certain expenses I might incur to help clear my name in the event my identity is stolen.
-Please refer to the actual policies for terms, conditions, and exclusions of coverage if you seek out this kind of coverage.
+Identity Guard provides Identity Theft Expense coverage up to 1,000,000.
+You can recoup certain expenses incurred to help clear your name if your identity is stolen.
+Please refer to the actual policies for terms, conditions, and exclusions

 Free Ways to Protect Your Identity